 The Incredible Dog Show stars talented canines adopted from shelters and rescue groups.
 In an artificial-turf arena with concrete bleachers, trainers lead the performing dogs through obstacle courses and other maneuvers.
 In the audience favorite, a plastic disc is tossed over the 50-foot-long, in-ground pool as a dog, with a running start, snags it in midair before plunging into the water.

 In the petting barn, kids and parents can pet bunnies, baby chicks, goats and piglets, and perhaps catch a cow-milking demonstration.
 Informational panels and flip boards provide fun facts on milk, dairy and beef cattle, rabbits and pigs.
 At the Pet Center, visitors meet dogs and cats (some of them up for adoption) and marvel at the 20-foot-tall, Victorian-style cat abode complete with windows, climbing ledges and scratching posts.

 Visitor Center exhibits stress responsible pet care, the benefits of having a pet and the rewards of adoption.
 You can learn about dog breeds on a touch screen and watch videos that document the life of a service dog.
 One panel provides the scoop on Purina’s cat litter manufacturing process along with litter box tips.

 Purina Farms is open from mid-March through October and requires reservations.

-Endangered Wolf Center.
 This hidden gem in Eureka is a sanctuary for wolf species from around the world.
-One-hour walking tours, guided by passionate educators who know the wolves by name, provide glimpses at a handful of the center’s 400 canine residents, which include the critically endangered American red wolf and Mexican gray wolf.
+Endangered Wolf Center one-hour walking tours, guided by passionate educators who know the wolves by name, provide glimpses at a handful of the center’s 400 canine residents.
+They include the critically endangered species such as the American red wolf and Mexican gray wolf.
 Visitors see the wolves sitting, sleeping and moving about in large, wooded enclosures.

 For more information on St. Louis-area attractions, visit www.explorestlouis.com.